Book Direct - Best Rate Guaranteed

 The Lynton & Lynmouth Cliff Railway

-This famous railway opened in 1890, and is the highest and steepest totally water-powered railway in the world!
-Used for travel between two historic towns, let this be the highlight of your visit with us, as you get to enjoy stunning view and get your heart-rate going!
+This famous railway opened in 1890, and is the highest and steepest totally water-powered railway in the world.
+Used for travel between two historic towns, let this be the highlight of your visit with us, as you get to enjoy stunning view and get your heart-rate going.
+It’s a brilliant day out and a perfect day trip if you are staying with us a little longer,

 Clovelly

-The picturesque, ancient fishing village of Clovelly is uniquely special and once owned by the Queen!
-Clinging to a cliff, with no cars allowed (just donkeys and sledges!) this fishing harbour full of flower-strewn cottages is the perfect day out for the family, as well as a romantic spot!
+The picturesque, ancient fishing village of Clovelly is uniquely special and once owned by the Queen herself!
+Clinging to a cliff, with no cars allowed (just donkeys and sledges) this fishing harbour full of flower-strewn cottages and cobbled streets is the perfect day out for the family.
+Clovelly is a mustn’t-miss-it location to visit in North Devon, well worth the 25 minute drive down the A39 along the coast.